ESSICS/XAOS/xaos.app.module/README.md

 ### Main View Area

-The `main` view area will contains one or more views (not necessarily "document-based") showing the data the use will act upon.
+The `main` view area contains one or more views (not necessarily "document-based") showing the data the use will act upon.
 The views in the `main` area can be opened from user's interaction in the `browser` and/or the `navigation` area, or programmatically.